 Author: Shawn Weber, CLS-F

 Over the years, I have come across a lot of misconceptions about California child custody.
 Folks are confused about the meaning of physical custody versus legal custody.
-We hear co-parents throwing terms like “sole custody”, “joint custody”, or “primary physical custody” around without having any real understanding of what those terms mean.
-Even some experienced attorneys, who should know better, get it wrong.
-The confusion is so widespread, that I almost always give my clients a bit of a primer about what the different terms for California child custody arrangements in the California Family Code mean.
+We hear co-parents throwing terms like “sole custody”, “joint custody”, or “primary physical custody” around without having any real grasp of what those terms mean.
+Even some experienced lawyers, who should know better, get it wrong.
+Because the confusion is so widespread, I almost always give my clients a bit of a primer about the differences.

-Legal Custody.
-Legal custody has to do with the parent’s ability to make decisions relating to the health, education and welfare of the child.
-The California Family Code describes sole legal custody as one parent having the right and responsibility to make decisions relating to health, education, and welfare of the child.
-(Fam.
-Code. §3006.)
-Joint legal custody simply means that both parents share the right and responsibility to make the decisions relating to the health, education, and welfare of the child.
-(Fam.
-Code §3003.)
-Joint legal custody is typically the default in California child custody orders.
-It is a rare case where one party is awarded sole legal custody.
-Typically, sole legal custody is reserved for cases when the non-custodial parent has a serious problem like a drug history or history of abuse towards the child.
-It can also happen when the non-custodial parent has simply been absent and has not been a factor in the child’s life.
-But, in almost all other cases, legal custody will be held jointly.
 The courts are strident in enforcing joint legal custody.
 It is a big “no, no” in most cases for one parent to make decisions unilaterally.
-For instance, if a parent wishes to take the child to a doctor for non-emergency treatment, there is a duty to inform the other parent of the appointment in advance so that the other parent has an opportunity to attend the appointment.
+For instance, if a parent wishes to take the child to a doctor for non-emergency treatment, there is a duty to inform the other parent of the appointment in advance.
+This provides the other parent an opportunity to attend the appointment.
 Both joint legal custodians have the right to be present and participate in decision making.
 It is also taboo for one parent to unilaterally enroll a child at a school or withdraw a child from a school without the approval of the other parent.
 The court can see this as evidence of a parent being uncooperative potentially jeopardizing the offending parent’s custody rights.

 [The key definitions relating to California child custody issues can be read at California Family Code sections 3000 to 3007.]